 I was able to still keep one extra shelf at the bottom.
 So, I can keep my extra spices here as well as the knives and cutting boards.

 And a view of all three drawers that I have completed so far.
-You can see the dish drawer and the utensil drawer that I did in this image.
+I am obsessed with drawer storage and organizers.
+You can see the dish drawer organizer and the utensil drawer that I did in this image.

 For more kitchen cabinet ideas, I also recommend checking out my post on converting base cabinets into pullouts and how to easily organize those junk drawers.

 I hope that you like this latest DIY.
 If you do, please share it with others through one of the many social media outlets available.

 This post was originally published in 2015 but has been updated to reflect changes in website design and SEO best practices.